iotexproject/dev-portal-content/academy/how-to-run-a-iotex-full-node-on-a-raspberry-pi-board.md

 - an ARM board like: Raspberry 3b+ (not recommended), Raspberry 4b, Odroid N2or similar ARM boards
 - a power supply compatible with your board
 - a PC with an SD card reader
-- a 32GB Micro SD card (consider an adapter if requred by your PC)
+- a 32GB Micro SD card (consider an adapter if requred by your PC, and possibly pick a fast SD card, at least **Class 10 - V30**)
 - an internet connection
 - optionally: a USB hard-drive